Frequently asked questions

 - Yes, so long as you have completed a minimum of 18 semester hours of undergraduate psychology coursework.

 4. Do you have any graduate assistantships and if so, how do I apply?

 - Yes, a variety of assistantships are available and are awarded on a competitive basis.
 Students who receive an assistantship may be assigned to work as a Teaching Assistant for one of our laboratory classes, as a Research Assistant with a given faculty member, or as an Administrative Assistant in one of the offices on campus.
-To apply for an assistantship, please go to the website for the Radford University College of Graduate and Professional Studies (http://gradcollege.asp.radford.edu/Apply_Documents/grad_asst_app_05.pdf).
+To apply for an assistantship, please go to the website for the Radford University College of Graduate Studies and Research (http://gradcollege.asp.radford.edu/Apply_Documents/grad_asst_app_05.pdf).
 You will be notified by the department if you have been awarded an assistantship.

 5. What types of internships are available?